SaintMercury/RPGMVXA-LGMC/README.md

 5. sync your changes with the repo

 Consult the rvpacker github for how you should conduct work.
+The "Map Landlord" will be Max.
+Contact him for map assets.
+DO NOT CREATE NEW MAPS!

 Trello is nice site that can allow us to collaborate without actively talking to eachother, look at it here: https://trello.com/